puyanwei/quiz/README.md

 - Link to API and use fetch instead of static data
 - Some state management if json data becomes very large
 - More accessibility focused on key components
+- Chromatic (for Storybook deployment) key put in environment variable and setup automatic continuous intergration for it